Juuliuus/juusprime/README.md

 0 RQuints<br>
 0 Quads<br>

-When generating a basis file, individual processor cores go to 100%, but this basis generation process only takes about a minute.
+When generating the one time 29basis file, individual processor cores go to 100%, but this basis generation process only takes about a minute.

 However, at least on my machine, the processor usage does not peg out